Oigen cast iron (history, how to use, care for your cast-iron)

 After use

-Gently wash the inside of your teapot with a soft sponge if your teapot is enameled.
+Gently wash the inside of your teapot with a soft sponge if your teapot has an enamel lining.

 Washing tips